Skip to content

 Learn everything you need to know about Jamaican culture and lifestyle.
 From the jerk chicken to the reggae music, this article covers it all.

-If you are planning a trip to the tropical island of Jamaica then you should know what to expect when you get there.
+If you are planning a trip to the tropical island of Jamaica, then you should know what to expect when you get there.
 This article will be your guide to Jamaican culture so that you can get some wonderful insights into what you can look forward to in your Caribbean getaway.

 Explore what this vibrant paradise has to offer and see all that there is to experience in this unique cultural blend of excitement and intrigue.

-Music
+Jamaican Music

 We have to start off with something Jamaica is renowned for.
 As the creator of Reggae, Jamaica is one of the musical capitals of the world.
 It has influenced countless other musical cultures and remains a continuous inspiration for much of today's pop music.
-Additionally, Jamaica is known for its Mento, Ska, Dancehall, and Rocksteady which also have had a profound impact on other musical genres around the globe.
+Additionally, Jamaica is known for its Mento, Ska, Dancehall, and Rocksteady, which have also had a profound impact on other musical genres around the globe.

-In the birthplace of Shaggy and Bob Marley, you can look forward to sitting back in a hammock with a cocktail in your hand and some sweet one drop tunes in the background.
+In the birthplace of Shaggy and Bob Marley, you can look forward to sitting back in a hammock with a cocktail in your hand and some sweet one-drop tunes in the background.

 Jamaican Live music in Excellence Oyster Bay

-Art and style
+Jamaican Art and Style

 Jamaica is often described as a melting pot of cultures.
 As a result, the art is as diverse as its origins.
 Though you can find many interesting sculptures, paintings, and pottery pieces displayed in various museums and galleries, the majority of Jamaican art pieces are everywhere you look.
-It is on the wall murals, it is in the clothing that they wear, it is their jewelry and it can often be found in craft markets and souvenir shops.
+It is on the wall murals, it is in the clothing that they wear, it is their jewelry, and it can often be found in craft markets and souvenir shops.

 You can expect to be immersed in vibrant colors and natural art pieces everywhere you go.
-The Rastafarian clothing as an example is made from natural materials, follows the red, green, and yellow colors of the Ethiopian flag, and often includes some hand woven elements.
+The Rastafarian clothing, as an example, is made from natural materials, follows the red, green, and yellow colors of the Ethiopian flag, and often includes some hand-woven elements.

-Food and drink
+Jamaican Food and Drink

 If you want something to drink, this country also has some amazing options.
 From their Jamaican rum to one of the world´s best coffees, sorrel juice, and their traditional ginger beer, you will not be short of refreshments and unique Caribbean tastes.